CONTROL POINTS & REVIEWS

 OVERVIEW

-Control Points and Reviews define where standards are verified, how adherence is measured, and when intervention is required.
+Control Points & Reviews define where standards are validated, how adherence is measured, and when intervention is required.
+They embed governance directly into decision execution - not after the fact.

-Rather than relying on informal oversight or retrospective correction, this component embeds structured validation directly into the lifecycle of a standard.
+Rather than relying on informal oversight or retrospective correction, this component embeds structured validation into the lifecycle of every decision.

 It ensures standards are: